TRAVELING TO TEXAS WITH US

 The best way to celebrate such an event is with tacos, of course!
 We walked to Eureka! down the street in West Village to devour delicious Tacos and the freshest Cobb Salad Ian’s tasted.

-We spent our Saturday with Sheri and Peter prepping for the big night.
-After a quick salad made-to-order at EatZi's, Sheri took us to Saint Bernard.
 We needed to upgrade our outfits to fit in with their stylish looks.
 Michael wore all things Bonobos for the rest of the weekend, which paired perfectly with our Naked Eyes Jewelry cuffs and chains.
-We dressed in our best and headed to 2616 Commerce Street for last minute decorations.
+We dressed in our best and headed to 2616 Commerce Street for last-minute decorations.

 The details are endless.
 Props to Sheri and Peter for throwing an unforgettable party celebrating significant milestones while bringing two families and countless friends together.

 How does one Sunday without brunch?
 A tad hungover and in dire need of a mimosa, we walked into Paul Martin’s American Grill.